Table of Contents

 Now for the good stuff!
 The food in Verona benefits from centuries of history and fertile surroundings where fresh vegetables are grown, grapes are harvested for wine, and animals live organically.
 Food products are made according to recipes passed through generations, maintaining the highest quality.

-Here’s what I ate and learnt about Verona cuisine…
+Here’s what I ate during 24 hours in Verona and learnt about Verona cuisine…

 Cheese from Verona